BEEmod/.github/contributing.md

 Non-serious discussion is not allowed.
 If your post is not necessary for the discussion of the issue, it will be hidden.
 Repeat offenders will be punished.

+### Test bugs in the latest version of BEE2.
+**Do not open an issue if you are not running the latest version**.
+Bugs should always be tested in the latest version of BEE2 or an up-to-date development build to ensure that they still apply.
+Reporting bugs using an old version of the mod causes confusion as every bug listed may not actually be a current issue.

+You are free to use any version of BEE2 for any reason, but we will not provide support if you choose to use an old version.

 ### Know what you are talking about.
 If you are not part of the team or a contributor, we kindly ask that you do not try to help with other people's issues.
 It's fine to lend a hand if you have experience and know what's going on; however, in most circumstances you should leave it to the development team.
 We'd like to avoid confusion.